AngularClass/lib-starter/README.md

 ## Builds
 This starter prepares 2 different types of builds of your lib
 * **esm** or ES2015 Modules
   * this build is a transpilation of your Typescript code to ES5 and ES2015 modules.
 Its' not bundled.
-This is needed for treeshaking when users use your lib
+This is needed for tree-shaking when users use your lib
 * **UMD**
   * this is a bundle of ES5 code.
 What you would typically get from webpack or rollup.